|

 even if you have acquired no trademark or service mark rights;

-or (iii) you are making a legitimate
+(iii) you are making a legitimate

 noncommercial or fair use of the domain name, without intent for